nbetts2020/rev7-cipher/docs/SOLUTION.md

 # Rev-7

 **The message is recovered.** The reconstruction reproduces every one of the paper's 1,092 hexadecimal characters and all 219 printed groups.
-I did not change the original transcription.

 > MI-8 transcript.
 Field Report 1918: Corporal Dempsey is still at large in
 > France.
 My orders are to bring him back to US intelligence to face charges and